Achievable logoAchievable logo

 • Integration of Knowledge and Ideas 35%

-The number of questions per passage varies, as does their length.
-The shortest passages–up to about fifty words–have only one question.
-Medium-length passages are about one hundred words long, and are generally followed by two or three questions, and the longest, about two hundred words, have between five and seven questions each.
+The number of questions per passage varies, as does passage length.
+The shortest passages–up to about fifty words–usually have only one question.
+Medium-length passages are about one hundred words long and are generally followed by two or three questions.
+The longest passages, about two hundred words, typically have between five and seven questions each.

 Test anxiety

-Test anxiety afflicts many people, teachers among them.
-Although a little extra adrenaline can be helpful, too much can freeze your brain, making you forget your skills and throw all your studying out the window.
-Research into language acquisition has shown that people’s language skills regress under stress.
-Just think how often you’ve heard someone say, “I was so nervous that I just couldn’t think!”
-Clearly, it’s better to keep calm.
+Test anxiety affects many people, including teachers.
+A little adrenaline can help you stay alert, but too much can make it harder to think clearly and use the skills you’ve practiced.
+Research on language acquisition has shown that language skills can regress under stress.
+That’s why people often say, “I was so nervous that I just couldn’t think!”

 Second-guessing

-A by-product of test anxiety, second-guessing can do serious damage to your test score.
-Most students who second-guess themselves change correct answers to wrong ones because they don’t trust their skills and instincts.
-Don’t do this!!
-Only change an answer if you have a real reason for doing so.
+Second-guessing is a common by-product of test anxiety, and it can seriously hurt your score.
+Many students change correct answers to incorrect ones because they stop trusting their reasoning.
+Only change an answer if you have a clear, specific reason to do so.

-It is especially important not to second-guess your answers to vocabulary questions.
-Most people have an active vocabulary–words they use, see, and hear regularly–that is much smaller than their passive vocabulary–words they know in context but would not generally use themselves.
+This is especially important on vocabulary questions.
+Most people have an active vocabulary - words they use, see, and hear regularly - that is much smaller than their passive vocabulary - words they recognize and understand in context but don’t usually use themselves.
 Research has shown that people who trust their “gut feelings” about a word are correct more than ninety percent of the time.
-So, trust yourself!!

 Best practices:

-There is no substitute for careful reading!
-It’s important that you maintain your focus throughout the entire passage.
-Answer choices are written to catch you if you zone out.
+There is no substitute for careful reading.
+You need to stay focused throughout the entire passage, because answer choices are written to catch you when you lose track.

 • Resist the temptation to rush!
 The test is designed to be completed by someone working at a steady pace, not a speedy one.
 Any shortcut, such as just skimming the passages or reading the answer choices first, is guaranteed to fail.